Notes on the Geography of Belgium: Tervuren: Africa Museum

 The museum began with the Brussels World Fair of 1897, which included this building, then called the Palace of the Colonies.
 It housed a display of artifacts from the Congo Free State, which had been created in 1885 as King Leopold's private domain.

 The Palace of the Colonies stood at the edge of the 500-acre Tervuren Park, once attached to a royal chateau.
-The chateau itself had burned in 1867, and after the World's Fair Leopold decided to build a proper museum on the site of the chateau.
+The chateau itself burned in 1867, and after the World's Fair Leopold decided to build a proper museum on the site of the chateau.
 That meant hiring a French architect, ready to imitate Versailles.
 Here is the result, courtesy of that architect, Charles Girault.
 Not content, Leopold planned a World School and other buildings for the site, but he died in 1909, and they were never built.

 A year before his death, Leopold sold the Congo Free State to his own countrymen, which explains why Albert I opened Girault's building in 1910 as the Museum of the Belgian Congo.
 In 1960 the museum became the Royal Museum for Central Africa.
-Still, Leopold's initial continues to ornament the building.
+Still, Leopold's doubled initial continues to ornament the building.

 The main entrance.

 An ivory bust of Leopold used to stand in the rotunda.
 It not longer does, but this bronze lingers in a museum courtyard.
 Leopold's words remain on a museum wall: "To open to civilization the only part of our globe which it has not yet penetrated--to pierce the darkness which hangs over entire peoples--is a crusade worthy of this century of progress."
-Even in Leopold's day, there were plenty of observers who found this rhetoric loathsome in its hypocrisy.
+Even in Leopold's day, there were plenty of observers who found this rhetoric loathsome hypocrisy.

 The rotunda, flanked with statuary.